 Boasting two glorious miles of sand, Watergate Bay is a popular surfing and kitesurfing spot, and has lovely beachfront cafes and restaurants from which to enjoy watching the spectacular sea swell here.

 If visiting Cornwall’s glorious beaches isn’t enough, how about waking up next to one on your next holiday?
-Open the curtains to breathtaking beach and sea views and step from your holiday home from home onto the sand in seconds… take a look at our best beachside properties.
+Open the curtains to breathtaking beach and sea views and step from your holiday home from home onto the sand in seconds… browse our holiday cottages by the sea here.